JWrightEE/aws-cloud-resume/README.md

 This repository contains the code and Infrastructure as Code (IaC) scripts for my cloud-hosted resume.
 The application is hosted on AWS, leveraging services such as S3, CloudFront, and Lambda.
 I undertook this project as part of a challenge to test my AWS cloud resource skills as a newly certified AWS Solutions Architect Associate and to gain practical experience in creating infrastructure.

+UPDATE: As of 7/18/26, this project has been archived and the domain is no longer accessible.

 [Website Link](https://justinwright-engineering.com)

 ## Table of Contents